A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Application: The quantum changepoint identification problem

 Consider the following reward scheme

 for $j \in \{1, \dots, N\}$, where $r_0, \dots, r_{N-1}$ and $c$ are real scalars.
 The motivation behind this strategy is as follows.
-When Bob is able to correctly identify the change point, he is awarded a reward of $r_0$, regardless of when the change point occurred.
-Similarly, if the change point occurred at the $j$-th state, and Bob guessed the $i$-th state, irrespective of whether $i < j$ or $i > j$, he is given a reward of $r_{|i-j|}$.
+When Bob is able to correctly identify the changepoint, he is awarded a reward of $r_0$, regardless of when the changepoint occurred.
+Similarly, if the changepoint occurred at the $j$-th state, and Bob guessed the $i$-th state, irrespective of whether $i < j$ or $i > j$, he is given a reward of $r_{|i-j|}$.
 Notwithstanding the state Bob received, if he gives an inconclusive outcome, he is awarded a constant reward of $c$.

 Accounting for all this, we can rewrite the dual SDP in Eq.~(\ref{prog:D'_mQCP}) as follows